 Both New-York-style and Montreal-style bagels are boiled in water before getting baked.

-The biggest difference—and the critical factor in the taste—is that the bakers here immerse their bagels in water sweetened with honey and bake them in a wood-burning oven for a sweeter taste and crispier texture.
+The biggest difference—and the critical factor in the taste—is that the bakers here immerse their bagels in water sweetened with honey.
+The bagels are then baked in a wood-burning oven for a sweeter taste and crispier texture.

-To drool over the best bagels in Montreal, head to the famous St-Viateur Bagel Shop (263 Rue Saint-Viateur Ouest) or, alternatively, Fairmount (74 Avenue Fairmount Ouest) in Mile End.
+To drool over the best bagels in Montreal, head to the famous St-Viateur Bagel Shop (263 Rue Saint-Viateur Ouest).
+Alternatively, check out Fairmount (74 Avenue Fairmount Ouest) in Mile End.
 Both shops are open 24/7.

 Explore the Underground City

-Quite a bit less mysterious than it sounds, Underground City is a network of tunnels underneath downtown Montreal.
+Less mysterious than it sounds, Underground City is a modern network of tunnels underneath downtown Montreal.

-The tunnels stretch out over 32 kilometres and connect various buildings & shopping centres in the city centre including Complexe Desjardins and Place Ville-Marie.
+The tunnels stretch out over 32 kilometres.
+They connect various buildings & shopping centres in the city centre.
+Attractions in the Underground City include Complexe Desjardins and Place Ville-Marie.

-While it’s still not living up to its full potential with plenty of development still underway, Underground City is still a cool place to wander around.
-You’ll truly appreciate the tunnels most if you’re visiting Montreal in winter and need refuge from the cold.
+The Underground City is still not living up to its full potential.
+Plenty of development is still underway.
+Nonetheless, Underground City is still a cool place to wander around.
+You’ll appreciate the tunnels most if you’re visiting Montreal in winter and need refuge from the cold.
 (And trust me: It is cold here in winter!)

-The main entrance to Underground City is at Victoria Square near Notre-Dame Basilica, but you’ll find 120 other entrances strewn throughout the city centre.
+The main entrance to Underground City is at Victoria Square near Notre-Dame Basilica.
+You’ll also find 120 other entrances strewn throughout the city centre.

 Take a day trip to Montérégie

-One of the best day trips from Montreal, the Montérégie region is the perfect escape from the city and a great way to see & experience some historical sites and outdoor adventure in the Quebec countryside.
+One of the best day trips from Montreal, the Montérégie region is the perfect escape from the city.
+It’s great way to see & experience some historical sites and outdoor adventure in the Quebec countryside.

 As the region spreads out over 11,000 square kilometres, there’s a ton to see & do in Montérégie.

-Among the most popular activities on a day trip is to sip your way through the wineries and craft cideries along the Montérégie Wine Route, learn how maple syrup is made at one of Quebec’s world-famous sugar shacks, or visit the national historic site of Fort Chambly.
+Among the most popular activities on a day trip is to sip your way through the wineries & craft cideries along the Montérégie Wine Route.
+You can also learn how maple syrup is made at one of Quebec’s world-famous sugar shacks.
+Or, for your historical fix, visit the national historic site of Fort Chambly.

-- Hotel Epik Montreal: Located in the heart of Old Montreal, this boutique is perfect for travellers thanks to its fantastic location.
-The rooms here blend eye-popping modern elements with classic features like exposed wood beams and stone feature walls.
-The terrace and common area are stunningly relaxing.
+• Hotel Epik Montreal is located in the heart of Old Montreal.
+This boutique hotel is perfect for travellers thanks to its fantastic location.
+The rooms blend eye-popping modern elements with classic features like exposed wood beams & stone feature walls.
+The terrace and common areas are super relaxing.

-- Courtyard by Marriott Montreal Downtown: A surprisingly affordable option amidst the downtown core, this mid-range hotel features comfortable and spacious rooms with great city views.
+• Courtyard by Marriott Montreal Downtown is surprisingly affordable for the downtown core.
+This mid-range hotel features comfortable and spacious rooms with great city views.
 You’ll love a chance to unwind in the indoor rooftop pool and on-site restaurant after a long day of sightseeing.

-- Renaissance Montreal Downtown Hotel: Located near Place Ville-Marie, this hotel is close to many of the top attractions and a great option for travellers wanting to hit up some of the city’s best shopping and eating alternatives.
+• Renaissance Montreal Downtown Hotel is located near Place Ville-Marie.
+This hotel is close to many of the top attractions.
+It’s a great option for travellers wanting to enjoy the city’s best shopping & eating.
 Retire to the rooftop bar for a relaxing nightcap.

-- W Montreal Hotel: This fantastic luxury hotel, located in the historic Banque du Canada building on Victoria Square, is in a league of its own with its stunning contemporary style.
-The amenities are superb including a fitness centre, spa, and several on-site bars & restaurants.
+• W Montreal Hotel is a fantastic luxury hotel located in the historic Banque du Canada building on Victoria Square.
+W Montreal is in a league of its own with its stunning contemporary style.
+The amenities here are superb.
+They include a fitness centre, spa, and several on-site bars & restaurants.